BridgingBigData/BridgingBigData.github.io/pages/bbd2016agenda.md

 **9:00 - 9:10 a.m.**
 **Welcome Remarks**
 Speakers:
-_Hesham Ali, Dean of The College of Information Science and Technology, UNO_
+_Hesham Ali, Dean of The College of Information Science and Technology, UNO Dan Linzell on behalf of Lance Perez, Dean of The College of Engineering, UNL_

 **9:10 - 9:30 a.m.**
 **Bridging Big Data Project Goals and Objectives**